El Insurgente

-El Insurgente is a 57.7 km commuter rail line between the State of Mexico and Mexico City that is partially operational.
-Also known as Interurban Train Mexico City-Toluca, the passenger railway line will connect the cities of Toluca and Mexico City.
-The Tren Interurbano project was announced by President Enrique Peña Nieto on 1 December 2012, and construction began in 2014.
+El Insurgente (lit.
+The Insurgent) is a 57.7 km commuter rail line connecting Mexico City and Toluca in the State of Mexico.
+As part of the Tren Interurbano system, it is formally known as the Tren Interurbano Mexico City–Toluca.
+The project was announced by President Enrique Peña Nieto on 1 December 2012, and construction began in 2014.

-On 1 September 2023, it was announced that the line would be branded as El Insurgente, after Miguel Hidalgo.
-On 15 September 2023, the first section from Zinacantepec to Lerma opened, with four trains initially running on the section.
-On 31 August 2024, the second section from Lerma to Santa Fe inaugurated.
-The opening of the entire line is expected in 2026.
+History

 Background

 As a part of then-President Enrique Peña Nieto's plan to offer public transport from Toluca to Mexico City, a cost–benefit analysis report was drafted and published in November 2013.
 The report proposed several routes.
 The three routes were concentrated to the metro terminals of Cuatro Caminos, Tacubaya, and Observatorio.
 Ultimately, the third route along Avenida Las Torres to Observatorio was chosen in order to avert future sprawl, avoid deforestation in the Sierra de las Cruces, and prevent pollution of aquifers that supply water to residents.
 A section of the chosen route was altered by 4.3 km in October 2015 to no longer run above Avenida Vasco de Quiroga in Cuajimalpa.

-The railway line will be electrified and elevated with a tunnel portion between the State of Mexico and Mexico City.
-There are six stations planned.
-Four stations will be located in the State of Mexico and the remaining two will be located in Mexico City.
+The railway line is electrified and elevated with a tunnel portion between the State of Mexico and Mexico City.
+There are seven stations.
+Four stations located in the State of Mexico and the remaining three are located in Mexico City.
 The line is designed to complement the Mexico City Metro by terminating at Observatorio station of Line 1 and provide heavy railway service to the Santa Fe business district.
-A shuttle will provide connection to Toluca International Airport at the Metepec station (formerly named Tecnológico).
-The commuter line will run parallel to Avenida Las Torres and Mexican Federal Highway 15/Mexican Federal Highway 15D.
+A shuttle provides connection to Toluca International Airport at the Metepec station (formerly named Tecnológico).
+The commuter line runs parallel to Avenida Las Torres and Mexican Federal Highway 15/Mexican Federal Highway 15D.
 The total cost of the project was estimated at $38.6 billion MXN in 2014.